EthanMerrill/TradingAlgoExperimentation/readme.md

 - [ ] Clean up the trading engine (limits and stops calculated multiple times)
 - [ ] Add short selling strategies
-- [ ] either use or remove the metadata json file. it may be replaced by the positions csv file.
+- [x] either use or remove the metadata json file. it may be replaced by the positions csv file.
+  - [x] update metadata as a csv file

 todo: